 It’s famous for using clever ploys in sending random bits and pieces to the surface, keeping us in the dark about what it’s really up to.
 So for even those of us sincerely committed to walking this path of purification, we’re going to have a fight on our hands.
 It can help to at least no longer be arguing with ourselves over whether to get on or stay on the path.

 But we’ll still need to tackle the errant currents and trends in our individual Lower Self that clearly wants no part of this path.
-Underneath all our doubts and fears lies the wily Lower Self that is working to lead us each away from this work.
-If it can’t trip us up completely, it will at least try to slow us down by making it harder to gain the self-understanding we are seeking and needing.
+Underneath all our doubts and fears lies the wily Lower Self.
+And it is working to lead us each away from this work.
+If it can’t trip us up completely, it will at least try to slow us down.
+It does this by making it harder to gain the self-understanding we are seeking and needing.

 So word to the wise: we must learn to see through our doubts.
 When we’re occasionally stubborn and hesitant, we need to look for the real meaning about why we don’t want to understand something.
 The more we get to know our own personality, seeing what and who we really are, the easier it will be to overcome our Lower Self maneuvers that are constantly working to draw us away from doing our inner work.

 So often we have an inner voice that says, “Isn’t it enough that I’m a decent person?
 If God loves everyone and if I’m trying to be good and act right, that should be enough.
 Why must I go through all of this?”
 Indeed, for some, that might be enough.
 But those guided to read these words are the ones for whom there is a greater obligation to do more.
 To be more.
 This obligation means that more is expected of us than just to be a decent person who follows the Golden Rule.
 The upside of this is that fulfilling our obligation works out in our favor.
 Because by conquering our Lower Self-shortcomings, we set ourselves free from our own chains.